manpagez: man pages & more

 as much data as possible in every invoke, as that is likely to make the

-ber of bytes it wrote in the buffer.
-Returning 0 will signal the end of
+number of bytes it wrote in the buffer.
+Returning 0 signals the end of

 the upload.